 I was diagnosed with the BRCA2 gene mutation in March.
 You may have heard about Angelina Jolie having BRCA1 and undergoing bilateral prophylactic mastectomies and a total abdominal hysterectomy a number of years ago.
 BRCA2 is similar – it increases my risk for breast and ovarian cancer dramatically.
 It’s a case of not if I develop these cancers, but when.

-I’m a huge advocate for screening – I’ve been having early mammograms and ultrasounds for the last 10 years and I get my skin checked six monthly.
-Because I starting taking my sons for skin checks from a very young age, my son’s melanoma was picked up when it was just a stage 1 cancer.
-A lot of people ignore things til they’re so advanced but that’s not me.
+I’m a huge advocate for screening.
+I have been having early mammograms and ultrasounds for the last 10 years.
+Every six months I get my skin checked.
+My son’s melanoma was picked up during a routine skin test.
+This was possible because I starting taking my sons for skin checks from a very young age.
+My son’s melanoma was diagnosed when it was just a stage 1 cancer.
+Many people ignore things until they’re advanced but that’s not me.
 I get every little bump checked out because I’ve seen too many invasive cancers as a nurse.

 The last few years have produced more cases of cancer in our family – my son, brother and sister have all had melanoma and my father had prostate and pancreatic cancer.
-It was always in the back of my mind that I should probably get tested for BRCA2 so I went back to the genetic counselor, was tested and found to have it.
+It was always in the back of my mind that I should probably get tested for BRCA2.
+I went back to the genetic counselor to be tested.
+Results showed I did have the BRCA2 gene mutation.
 I inherited it from dad – I had a 50% chance of having it and my sons then had a 50% chance of inheriting it from me.
 My first reaction was not for myself, but rather for my sons – “I’ve given them a death sentence”.

 BRCA2 Affects Males Too

 Telling them was difficult.
 It would have implications for when they want to start a family, and it might even be a deal-breaker for some women who wouldn’t want to have the risk of having children with a genetic disorder.
 They surprised me with their reaction, however.
-They said they’d rather know if they had the gene so that they could more more aware of screening and getting any changes in their bodies checked out early.
-They underwent genetic counseling and were tested and we were surprised and ecstatic to find they don’t have the genetic mutation after all (even my son who had a melanoma which is even more surprising).
+Their response was that they’d rather know if they had the gene or not.
+They were now aware of screening and get any changes in their bodies checked out early.
+They underwent genetic counseling and were tested for the BRCA2 gene mutation.
+The results came back negative.
+We were surprised and ecstatic at the results.
+Even my son who had a melanoma was clear which is even more surprising).

 Risk Reducing Surgery